lephare-photoz/lephare/docs/detailed.rst

   zphota -c config_file.para --CAT_IN sourcelist.in

-with sourcelist.in being the input file in ascii format.
+with sourcelist.in being the input file in ascii format with command lines (an advantage with the python interface is that you can use any format).

 With python
 ~~~~~~~~~~~

-You can run the photometric redshift with the function ``lp.process``  prepared to ficilitate your work, or using the class ``lp.PhotoZ``.
+You can run the photometric redshift with the function ``lp.process``  prepared to facilitate your work, or using the class ``lp.PhotoZ``.
 Here are the two methods:

 .. code-block:: bash